 MC's Global Coral Reef Conservation Project promotes cooperative research into coral reefs by industry (MC), academia and NGOs in three locations: Okinawa, the Seychelles and Australia.
-Major project partners include the Australian Institute of Marine Science, a federal research agency, and the Seychelles National Parks Authority, a semi-governmental entity.
+Major project partners include James Cook University in Australia and the Seychelles National Parks Authority, a semi-governmental entity.

 The results of this research are published online and via international symposia to help evaluate the resilience of coral environments and preserve related biodiversity.
-This project has been recognized with a Medal of Honour in Japan, and has also been approved by the Japan Committee of the United Nations Decade of Biodiversity (UNDB-J).
+This project has been recognized with a Medal of Honour in Japan, and has also been